-On 8th June 2012 I had the genuine pleasure to meet proud ex-infantry soldier turned prison officer Craig Wylde the first time… just two years following the horrific assault on him by full time criminal and triple murderer Kevan Thakrar.
-On a more personal note… I am very proud to say that Craig and me have now become very close friends over the past year.
+On 8th June 2012 I had the genuine pleasure to meet proud ex-infantry soldier turned prison officer ( and now very close friend of mine) Craig Wylde the first time… just two years following the horrific assault on him by full time criminal and triple murderer Kevan Thakrar.

 The above attack involving Craig took place on 13th March 2010 at Frankland High Security Prison here in the UK, and left him fighting for his life, after he and two colleagues were brutally assaulted by the above ‘idiot’.
 Craig was left with a severed artery in his left arm after the incident, which has turned his life completely upside down.
 I have spent a few hours with Craig and his wife in our first more ‘professional’ meeting, and had to witness immediately what an enormous impact this assault and subsequent injury had on this gorgeous young family’s day to day life.
 It seems to be unbelievable, but nevertheless it is true, an ‘arm injury’ of this type can cause such immense level of distress, constant intense pain and test the strength of a family right to its core.
 Craig is currently reducing the amount of tablets he was taking in order to cope with all physical and psychological issues.
 The below image shows the open wound on the inside of his upper left arm, caused by a slash by Kevan Thakrar, using a broken bottle.

 Craig Wylde’s cut/slash injury following the above attack in March 2010 at Frankland High Security Prison